MicrosoftDocs/azure-devops-docs/docs/manual-test/reference-qa.md

 **A:** You can only do this if you are using an on-premises Team Foundation Server.
 You can [edit the XSLT file](https://msdn.microsoft.com/library/dd380763.aspx#XSLT).

-### Q: Can I track changes to test plans and test suites that I create with Visual Studio Team Services?
+### Q: Can I track changes to test plans and test suites that I create with VSTS?

 **A:** Yes, you can track changes to test plans and test suites.
 Open the work item for the test plan or test suite, then view the work item history.